awsdocs/amazon-mwaa-user-guide/doc_source/vpc-create.md

 It takes about 30 minutes to create the Amazon VPC infrastructure\.

 1. You'll need to create a mechanism to access these VPC endpoints from your computer\.
 To learn more, see [Managing access to VPC endpoints on Amazon MWAA](vpc-vpe-access.md)\.

+**Note**
+ You can further restrict outbound access in the CIDR of your Amazon MWAA security group\.
+For example, you can restrict to itself by adding a self\-referencing outbound rule, the [prefix list](https://docs.aws.amazon.com/vpc/latest/privatelink/vpce-gateway.html) for Amazon S3, and the CIDR of your Amazon VPC\.

 ## What's next?<a name="create-vpc-next-up"></a>
 + Learn how to create an Amazon MWAA environment in [Create an Amazon MWAA environment](create-environment.md)\.